avengers-p7/Avengers_P7_Documents/Application_CI/Design/09- Cloud Infra Design/Cloud-Infra-Design-30K-Feet.md

 Think of the top-down approach like looking at a big picture first.
 It's like standing on a hill and taking in the view of the entire landscape.
 In our Cloud Infra Design, this means starting with the overall plan, considering things like the main structure (VPCs), big locations (regions), and major elements like load balancers and databases.
 As we zoom in, we get into specifics like subnets, security groups, and individual services.
 This method helps us see the whole system strategically.

-# Cloud Infra Design Details
+# Cloud Infra Design 30k Feet Details

 Here's a flow summary of the infrastructure: